orgdoc/Park_Puranam_2021/README.md

 # Park_Puranam_2021
-A replication package for Park and Puranam (2021)
+This repository includes a replication package for Park and Puranam (2021).